Touti-Sudo/Acalc/README.md

   - Subtraction (`-`)
   - Multiplication (`x`)
   - Division (`/`)
-- Square root mode: Easily calculate the square root of a number by entering a special code.
+- Square root mode: Easily calculate the square root of a number by entering a special code (789123).
 - Interactive and user-friendly. 💻
+- matrix mode : Easily do matrix calculations by entering a special code (753951).

 ## How It Works 🛠️

 1. The user enters the first number.